| Additional Resources |

 - Easy to Reach Navigation and Cursor Keys: Navigation and cursor keys are grouped together, and positioned side-by-side, along the lower right edge of the right-hand module.

 - Embedded Numeric Keypad: Much of the reduced width of a compact keyboard is achieved by eliminating the numeric keypad (usually seen on the right-hand side of standard-sized keyboards).
-The Ergo Pro keyboard substitutes an embedded numeric keypad on the right-hand module, allowing some keys to function as letters or as a numeric keypad.
+The Ergo Pro Keyboard includes an embedded numeric keypad on the right-hand module, allowing some keys to function as letters or as a numeric keypad.
 This embedded numeric keypad can be toggled on and off by holding down the function (Fn) key and pressing the number 6.

 - Anti-Ghosting Circuitry: Also called "n-key rollover," anti-ghosting circuitry allows the keyboard to keep up with even the fastest typists without dropping or adding characters.